rubysg/singapore/README.md

 It's advisable to bring [Singapore dollars (SGD)](https://en.wikipedia.org/wiki/Singapore_dollar) when visiting.
-However you can easily get cash out at ATMs after you arrive if neesssary.
+However you can easily get cash out at ATMs after you arrive if necessary.
 While credit cards are widely accepted here, there are plenty of places which will only take cash.
 Certainly for public transport, cash is more heavily used.
 The best local food can be found in the older [hawker centres](#major-hawker-centres)